thekvx/technical-growth/information-technology/readme.md

 ### 👥 Active Directory

 Building an understanding of Active Directory concepts including users, groups, organizational units, authentication, permissions, and basic administration through lab environments and practical exercises.

 ---

+### 🛠️ IT Support

+Developing the practical skills needed to support users and business environments through troubleshooting, technical communication, documentation, and structured problem-solving.
+This section reflects both my previous professional experience and the knowledge I'm continuing to build as I prepare for a career in Information Technology.

+---